 What is human trafficking?

 Human trafficking occurs when criminals control or exploit vulnerable people for profit.
 By definition, human trafficking involves the use of force, fraud, threats, or coercion to obtain labor or commercial sex.
-Anyone under the age of 18 performing a

 Who are the victims?

 ANYONE can be a victim of human trafficking.
 Traffickers target the most vulnerable people in our society, including homeless youth, immigrants looking for work, and adults or youth living in poverty.
 Traffickers often withhold victims’ identification or important papers, threaten victims and their families, or manipulate victims by making extravagant promises.

 Where does trafficking occur?